bragefuglseth/fretboard/README.md

 # Fretboard

 How was that chord played, again?
-Fretboard lets you find guitar chords by typing their name or plotting them on an interactive guitar neck.
-No matter if you are are a beginner or an advanced guitarist, you can use Fretboard to practice, learn, and master your favorite songs!
+Fretboard lets you find guitar chords by typing their names or plotting them on an interactive guitar neck.
+No matter if you are a beginner or an advanced guitarist, you can use Fretboard to practice, learn, and master your favorite songs!

 ![screenshot](/data/screenshots/screenshot-1.png)